willroberts/willroberts.github.io/Portfolio.md

 # OpenDuelyst (Cocos2D Engine, 2022)

-Since 2022, I have been the maintainer for the open-source release of _Duelyst_, a game developed by Counterplay Games in 2016.
+In 2022, I became the maintainer for the open-source release of _Duelyst_, a game developed by Counterplay Games in 2016.
 The game uses the Cocos2d-HTML5 engine, and is written in CoffeeScript and JavaScript.
 The desktop client is built and packaged with Electron.

-Since joining the project in 2022, I have implemented support for mobile web clients, a feature to grant full card collections to new users, new gift crates for the in-game currency, automated boss scheduling, and adjustments to the game's economy and progression systems.
+Since joining the project, I have implemented support for mobile web clients, a feature to grant full card collections to new users, new gift crates for the in-game currency, automated boss scheduling, and adjustments to the game's economy and progression systems.
 I also contributed bug fixes, new libraries for handling database connections, dependency upgrades, improvements to developer tooling, AWS infrastructure automation, and documentation.

 Github URL: https://github.com/open-duelyst/duelyst